Room types and locations

 If you would like to live in a shared room with a friend, you and your friend must both be eligible for AUAS housing or UvA housing and both apply separately via our housing form.
 You are both required to pay the AUAS/UvA housing fee.
 You can state your wish to share in your application forms.
 Sharing with a friend is only possible in budget category 1 (shared rooms).
 The request for a share can unfortunately never be guaranteed.
 The mentioned rental rate is per person, not per room and you will both receive a separate rental contract.

 We have a limited number of couples rooms.
-If you intend to study in Amsterdam and decide to bring your partner, or if both you and your partner plan to study in Amsterdam and want to live together, you may apply for a couples room.
+If both you and your partner plan to study in Amsterdam and want to live together, you may apply for a couples room.
 These are studio apartments suitable for couples without accompanying children.
 The studios have a double bed or two beds and private facilities (kitchenette/bathroom).

 Difference between shared and couples rooms: